 How much time does it take to complete all the phases of penetration testing?

-The first six phases of penetration testing, that is from conducting reconnaissance to producing a VAPT report, should not take more than 10 days.
-The time-line may vary a little bit based on the scope of the test.
+The first six penetration test phases, that is from conducting reconnaissance to producing a VAPT report, should not take more than 10 days.
+The timeline may vary a little bit based on the scope of the test.

 The timeline for the remediation phase depends upon how quickly your development team can work on the fixes recommended by the pentesting team.
-However, there is usually a stipulated time to avail the free rescans offered by a VAPT company.
+However, there is usually a stipulated time to avail of the free rescan offered by a VAPT company.